Prokofiev Violin Concerto No. 2, III. Allegro ben marcato

 “…quite stunning… …one of the best solo CDs I’ve heard.” -The Whole Note

-Muresanu has recently been awarded the prestigious Fulbright U.S. Scholar award and the Independent Scholarship, Research and Creativity Award from the University of Maryland for her project “Infinite Strings”: the creation of a platform designed to promote violin music by Romanian composers.
-She is also the recipient of the three-year National Science Foundation and an institutional “Grand Challenges” grant from the University of Maryland for the “Music Education for All through AI and Digital Humanities” research she is conducting at the University of Maryland Institute for Advanced Computer Studies, where she has recently been named Affiliate Faculty.
+Muresanu has recently been awarded the prestigious Fulbright U.S. Scholar Award and the Independent Scholarship, Research and Creativity Award from the University of Maryland, for her project “Infinite Strings”: the creation of a platform designed to promote violin music by Romanian composers.
+She is also the recipient of a three-year National Science Foundation grant and a “Grand Challenges” grant from the University of Maryland for the “Music Education for All through AI and Digital Humanities” research she is conducting at the University of Maryland Institute for Advanced Computer Studies, where she has recently been named Affiliate Faculty.

 An active chamber musician and recitalist, Ms. Muresanu is a member of the Boston Trio and has appeared as guest artist in such festivals and venues as New York City’s Bargemusic, Massachusetts’ Rockport Festival, Maine’s Bay Chambers concert series and Bowdoin Festival, Colorado’s Strings in the Mountains and San Juan Music Festival, Hawaii’s Maui Chamber Music Festival, The Netherland’s Reizend Music Festival, Belgium’s Festival van de Leie, and the Rencontres des Musiciennes Festival in France and the Guadeloupe island.